HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

     await client.message_create(message.channel, embed=embed)
 ```

-When adding a command, you can also add a handler, for the cases, when the command's content parser fails.
+When adding a command you can also add a handler for the cases when the commands content parser fails.

 The following parameters are passed to a parser failure handler.